 Ytterbium is named after the Ytterby mine in Sweden, which produced the gadolinite ore from which it was discovered (as were six other elements, including yttrium, erbium and terbium, all named after the same mine).
+Unlike most lanthanoids, it readily forms divalent compounds in addition to the trivalent compounds usually favoured by these elements.
 The most notable current use of ytterbium is as a dopant in Yb:YAG solid-state infrared lasers.